 Thunder Volleyball Club

 Welcome to Thunder Volleyball Club!
-We have completed our sixth year as a club and expect each player to experience enthusiasm, support and success.
+We have completed our 7th year as a club and expect each player to experience enthusiasm, support and success.
 The purpose of the club is to provide an environment where young athletes improve in the game of volleyball and learn the important values of team, spirit, and sportsmanship.
 To those of you who have shared our vision and offered support, thank you!
 We will try to continue to earn the trust you bestowed upon us.

 Once a player makes the team and signs a contract, presuming he/she adheres to attendance and discipline policies, that player is committed to that team for the entire season with practices beginning in early November of each year and ending in March/April of the following new year.
 Once a player makes the team they are guaranteed to remain on team roster throughout the season, presuming he/she adheres to attendance and discipline policies.
 Emphasis is placed on teaching skills, sportsmanship, and preparing the player to succeed on both their club team and their school team.
 Practice sessions are designed to create an instructional yet competitive environment with each player having the same opportunity to improve their skills.
 Some of our practice locations are held in community public schools and also a local church gym.
 In the event any of our practice facilities are closed due to inclement weather, school event, etc., our practice will most likely have to cancel.
 Safety first will always be a priority for our players, their family and our staff.

 Players earn the right to see playing time in the tournaments.
 Playing time is never guaranteed and players and parents must understand that most players most likely will not play each rotation (play all the way around).
-Parents are paying club dues for their children to be trained in practice, not for the right to play in tournaments.
+Parents are paying club dues for their child to be trained in a team strategy practice, not for the right to play in tournaments.
 The club does not guarantee that players will make a school team.
 The club cannot and will not attempt to influence coaching selections for the schools as it is a separate entity.
 We do make an effort to prepare the athlete for high school and hopefully collegiate level play.
 However, the main focus of the club will be on the aspects it takes to build a team including: skill development, team tactics, Volleyball I.Q., team pride, demeanor, sportsmanship, and commitment to one another.

 Club Definitions and Responsibilities: